 If you are concerned about your safety due to threats or actual assaults from a family member, or loved one contact a family law attorney immediately — take action to protect your safety and the safety of your children.

-From our offices in Bethesda, The Law Offices of Lloyd A. Malech offers legal help with protective orders to individuals of all of Maryland and the greater Washington, DC metro area.
-Attorney Lloyd A. Malech is a seasoned an aggressive lawyer with 20+ years of experience using all legal means available to protect his clients from domestic violence.
+From our offices in Bethesda, Malech Law offers legal help with protective orders to individuals of all of Maryland and the greater Washington, DC metro area.
+Attorney Lloyd A. Malech is a seasoned and aggressive lawyer with 20+ years of experience using all legal means available to protect his clients from domestic violence.

 Protective Orders and Restraining Orders: The Basic Process